dasaqui/amphora-challenge/README.md

 ### model training and/or evaluation

-In the beginning, the model is pre-trained but some intermediate should be generated, so this command will generate them and train the model only if the required files are absent.
+In the beginning, the model is pre-trained but some intermediate files should be generated, so this command will generate them and train the model only if the required files are absent.

 ```bash
 # run this in the root folder of this project